vitaliihonta/landing/mdoc/input/workflows-activities.md

 ---
 title: "Working with Workflows and Activities"
 date: 2023-09-30T10:00:00+02:00
 description: "Unlock the potential of orchestration using Temporal!
-In this blog post, you'll explore the essential components of Temporal: Workflows and Activities."
+In this blog post, we'll explore the essential components of Temporal: Workflows and Activities."
 series: "Temporal Workflows with ZIO"
 draft: false
 tags: ["Temporal", "ZIO"]